seeu-inspace/easyg/README.md

 If cookies are protected by the HttpOnly flag but the TRACE method is enabled, a technique called Cross Site Tracing can be used.
 Reference: https://owasp.org/www-community/attacks/Cross_Site_Tracing

+**Blind XSS**
+- Insert a payload in the User-Agent, try with the match/replace rule
+- Other endpoints: pending review comments, feedback

 **DoS**

 `%22%27%22%3E%3CMETA%20HTTP-EQUIV%3Drefresh%20CONTENT%3D1%3E%3F%3D` This could lead the page to refresh quickly and infinitely causing being blocked by a WAF and being a potential DoS.